Green For All Fellows - Class 1

 Richard D. Merritt is a senior at Morehouse College majoring in International Studies.
 He is a strong leader on environmental issues at Morehouse, and devotes much of his time to the recently developed urban ecological project Let's Raise a Million.
 This student-led, policy-driven and community-centered initiative connects underrepresented communities with leading environmental and climate justice organizations.
 Outside of his campus-based work, Richard also serves on the Southern Energy Networks steering committee and interns for the 1Sky Campaign in their field and outreach department.

-Karen completed the Wellstone Fellows Program and began working with Environmental Justice Advocates of Minnesota (EJAM) in the summer of 2006.
-She is currently the EJAM community organizer.
-EJAM advocates for fair treatment and meaningful involvement of communities of color and low-income communities in the development, implementation, and enforcement of environmental laws, regulation, and policies.
-Karen was asked to be the co-coordinator of 2008 Wellstone Fellows Program.
+Karen completed the Wellstone Fellows Program and began working with Environmental Justice Advocates of Minnesota (EJAM) in the summer of 2006 and served as the EJAM community organizer.
 Karen received a B.A. in Social Science/Urban Teacher Program from Metropolitan State University.
-She has 13 years experience working on campaigns and community involvement, including education, peace, environmental and race issues.
+She is currently an Environmental Justice statewide organizer with the Sierra Club and advocates for fair treatment and meaningful involvement of communities of color and low-income communities in the development, implementation, and enforcement of environmental laws, regulation, and policies for the purpose of eliminating minority health disparities.

 Keprah Ptah has been an activist for more than 16 years starting out as an organizer for social justice.
 He co-founded an organization called 360 which worked on the cause social justice and at a time when police brutality was at an all time high in his hometown of Seattle Washington.
 Kepra now works as an organizer for "Got Green."
 Got Green is a grassroots organization dedicated to lifting People of Color out of poverty while striving for social and environmental justice.